Long John Silver (album): Release and promotion

-Released on the band's Grunt Records imprint, the album was Jefferson Airplane's least successful effort since their 1966 debut, peaking at only No. 20 on the Billboard album chart.
+Released on the band's Grunt Records imprint, the album reached No. 20 on the Billboard album chart, which was Jefferson Airplane's least successful effort since their 1966 debut.

 In July, the band began a two-month tour of the United States, their first major tour since 1970.
 It featured a new line-up: Kantner, Slick, Kaukonen, Casady, Creach, Barbata and former Quicksilver Messenger Service bassist David Freiberg as an additional vocalist/percussionist.
 A close friend of Kantner from the early 1960s American folk music revival scene, Freiberg took over Marty Balin's harmony parts and selected leads on ensemble efforts (most notably "Wooden Ships") and "tried to keep the band together."
 The tour ended in September at San Francisco's Winterland Ballroom, with Balin joining for an encore.
 Live performances from the Chicago Auditorium Theatre and Winterland were released on the live album Thirty Seconds Over Winterland in 1973.

-Original vinyl release

 The original vinyl LP release (1972) featured an album cover that folded up into a stash box.
 The record sleeve bore an image of cigars; this image was later used as cover art on CD releases.
 The inside bottom of the box was covered with a photograph of marijuana.